CodeCraftsmaniac/CodeCraftsmaniac/README.md

 I focus on useful systems, smart automation, and interfaces that feel smooth and reactive.

 - 🎓 CSE student at North South University
-- 🧠 Deep interest in system design, AI tools & modern UI/UX
+- 🧠 Deep interest in system design, AI tools & modern UI/UX and cryptocurrency
 - 🔥 Consistency and craftsmanship are my core values
 - 💻 Transforming ideas into real, polished products